Super Trends Report

 Dear Clients, Colleagues and Friends,

 We aim to do just that in the pages that follow.
-Forstrong’s investment team, a collective with over two centuries of combined global experience, shares our best ideas about the world’s most important Super Trends — those enduring themes that will have the largest impact on capital markets.
+Forstrong’s investment team, a collective with several centuries of combined global experience, shares our best ideas about the world’s most important Super Trends — those enduring themes that will have the largest impact on capital markets.
 Our hope is that this report will help investors make sense of the unfolding macro landscape.

 Chief Executive Officer and Chief Investment Officer